 Max Zorin: If you’re the best they’ve got, they’re more likely to try and cover up your embarrassing incompetence.

 Max Zorin: [laughs] Ha ha, you amuse me, Mr. Bond.

 James Bond: It’s not mutual.

 However, it’s that pesky final act that damns the movie to mediocrity in the minds of many.
-Bond is all about the final act — the elaborate spectacle to cap it all off — but the movie just seems to fizzle out without any real enthusiasm for the plot or its characters, with mundane sets, pseudo-spectacles and a final battle that only seems to highlight Moore’s advancing years.
+Bond is all about the final act — the elaborate spectacle to cap it all off — but the movie just seems to fizzle out without any real enthusiasm for the plot or its characters, with mundane sets, pseudo-spectacles and a climax that only seems to highlight Moore’s advancing years.
 As much as I adore A View to a Kill, not even nostalgia can prevent my attention from waning as Bond and Stacey infiltrate a mine and lay waste to Zorin’s explosive wet dream.
 When Jones uses her strength to remove the bomb from harm’s way, it seems like something of an anticlimax.
 The movie’s final battle is also something of a letdown.
-It’s understandable that Glen chose a relatively action-free scuffle on the Golden Gate Bridge in a confrontation which consists of the occasional scratch or slip?
-Whose idea was it to film the movie’s climactic scene in an underground mine away from any potential victims, asides from those idiots who the maniacal Zorin would inevitably double cross?
-This traitor deserved the meanest, most elaborate death in the series, and instead we watch him plummet into the bay with little more than a whimper (albeit it a wonderfully deranged one).
+It’s understandable that Glen chose a relatively action-free scuffle on the Golden Gate bridge.
+For one thing it once again disguises Moore’s dwindling mobility, making the scene much easier for us to swallow.
+Zorin’s death is also a little muted.
+It’s a spectacular setting, but this traitor deserved the meanest, most elaborate death in the series, and instead we watch him plummet into the bay with little more than a whimper (albeit it a wonderfully deranged one).
 Barry’s score does a fine job of raising the spectacle, and the sight of German geneticist and Zorin ‘father’ Dr. Carl Mortner flapping after a bundle of dynamite is a deeply satisfying one, but it all seems just a little conservative.